barichardson/3D-prints/Hynix DDR5 DIMM Insertion Tool/README.md

 Hynix DDR5 EC8 RDIMM
 P/N: HMCG78MEBRA174N AA

-If using a different DIMM part numnber insure that this tool does not interfere with any of the surface mount components.
+If using a different DIMM part number insure that this tool does not interfere with any of the surface mount components before use.

 Fusion 360 source file included.